nag763/tchatchers/SETUP.md

 - Being able to run the tct crate of this project, this should print the help : `cargo r --bin tct`.
 - Docker and Docker Compose being installed on the station.

+### Recommended : Keep it simple

+You only need the docker-compose.yml file to start your production server as well as the `.env` and `nginx.conf`.

+It is recommended to only transfer the docker-compose.yml file to the target server and then generate the `.env` and `nginx.conf` ones without transferring the source code.

 ### Optional : Generate a self signed certificate

 You might want to generate a self signed certificate for HTTPs config, to do that, run the following with cargo-make :